alex3dd/dockerfile-patch/README.md

 templates.

 dockerfile-patch can gather system facts from Docker images (supported Docker image facts: osfamily, operatingsystem, kernelrelease and architecture).

-These system facts can be used to customize your Dockerfile patch (Jinja2 template).
+The system facts gathered can be used to patch your Dockerfile with a Jinja2 template that can use the Docker image system facts to render a customized patch between 'FROM image:release' and the reste of your Dockerfile.

 ## Example